Monday, 20 December 2021

 • Most household will have a vegetarian/vegan option on the table; make a large version.
 Even if the turkey is amazingly well cooked - and many will be - carnivores like to sample the vegetarian option as well, on Christmas or Boxing Day

-• Many Chinese restaurants are open from noon on Christmas Day; find out now which one is closest to you.
+• Some Chinese restaurants are open from noon on Christmas Day; check your favourite ahead of time.
 If it's a take-away that's needed, there could be a wait; reserves of holiday food may need to be raided.
 If hoping to get into a restaurant, phone ahead to book.
 Tip well - many of the staff will have a long-suffering wife, kids and relatives waiting at home...if they're not actually serving you or working in the kitchen!

 DISCLAIMER: The author accepts no liability for the consequences of any actions taken on the basis of the information provided.
 Any information not sourced to a second party is the copyright of the blogger.